 Examples of research:

-Interest in/use of various smart applications, satisfaction and benchmarks (banks, energy, transport, goods distribution, tourism, etc.), optimization of smart tools and applications (e.g. UX tests of app users), use of various “smart technologies” for research innovation and application (e.g. development of “Travel Tracking” app, “Time for Health” app).
+Interest in using various smart applications, satisfaction and benchmarks (banks, energy, transport, goods distribution, tourism, etc.), optimization of smart tools and applications (e.g., UX tests of application users), use of various "smart technologies" for research innovation and their application (e.g., development of the "Travel Tracking" application, the "Time for Health" application).

 Based on objective data, we compare the quality of life in 206 municipalities.
 We track trends, predict changes, and help cities make strategic decisions.